lanl/latte_traveltime/README.md

 The work is under LANL open source approval reference O4770.

 # Reference
-Please refer to our submitted manuscript [LA-UR-24-27806](doc/manuscript_submitted_gji.pdf) for details.

 A manual will be released in the near future pending separate approval.

 # Requirement